guastallaigor/php-battlerite/README.md

     <h1>PHP Battlerite</h1>
 </div>

+> **Note:** I do not own the Developer Battlerite API.
+> I do not work with Stunlock Studios.
+> This is an unofficial project.

 <p align="center">
     PHP Battlerite is an easy composer PHP API to get all the data you need from the <a href="https://developer.battlerite.com">Developer Battlerite API</a>
 </p>